ft-interactive/g-axis/README.md

  * "weeks" -- every week
  * "days" -- every day

- The interbal also effect the tick formatting which will default to the following:
+ The interval of the ticks will also effect the tick formatting, which will default to the following:
  ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/xDate-tick-format.png)

  #myAxis<b>.tickSize([number])</b> used on charts where <b>interval('year')< is used and forces the notation into a full year i.e 1977 instead of 77